Fuchseria/RuetlischwurGildenTool/README.md

 ---

-## Installation
+# Installation

 1. Download the addon
-2. Place the addon folder into:
+2. Move the addon folder to:

 ```
 World of Warcraft/_retail_/Interface/AddOns/
 ```

-3. Start World of Warcraft
+3. Start the game
-4. Enable the addon in the AddOn list
+4. Enable **Rütlischwur Gilden Tool** in the addon list
 5. Use `/rgt` to open the interface

 ---

-## Requirements
+# Requirements

-* World of Warcraft Retail (12.x / Midnight)
+• World of Warcraft Retail (12.x / Midnight)
-* Guild permissions to **promote or demote members**
+• Guild permissions to **promote or demote members**

 ---

-## Development
+# Development

-GitHub:
+GitHub repository:

 https://github.com/Fuchseria/RuetlischwurGildenTool

 ---

-## Credits
+# Credits

-Author: **Fuchseria**
+**Author:** Fuchseria

-AI-assisted development support used during implementation.
+This addon was developed with **AI-assisted programming support** while the concept and design remain by the author.